coolaj86/faux-turn/README.md

 faux-turn
 =========

-A poor-man's TURN server built with NodeJS
+A poor-man's TURN server built with NodeJS (basically ProxyLocal, but in JavaScript, as it should be)

 Although not a true TURN server, it does allow you to port-forward and NAT-traverse.